wykwit/epnel/README.md

 ## description
 ### operators
-Each operator takes two arguments (numbers) and works the way you'd expect.
+Each operator takes two arguments: (expression, expression).
+They work the way you would expect.
  - `+` - addition
  - `-` - subtraction
  - `*` - multiplication